cweijan/vscode-database-client/README.md

 > Project site: [vscode-database-client](https://github.com/cweijan/vscode-database-client), [中文文档](README_CN.md)

-In order to keep the software maintained, the latest version has been closed source, you can still use the software for free, but you cannot use all the functions.
+In order to keep the software maintained, the latest version has been closed source, you can still use the software for free, but you cannot use all the features.

 <a href="https://database-client.com" target="_blank"><img src="./public/icon.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>